-While a PhD student, I spent four months as a visiting researcher at the University of Toronto (supervised by Diana Raffman), and I worked as a research associate at Bielefeld University from April 2016 to March 2017.
+I worked as a lecturer at Bielefeld University from April 2016 to March 2017, and at Friedrich-Alexander-University Erlangen-Nuremberg from April 2017 to August 2018.
 My full CV is to be found here.

 I also enjoy writing poems from time to time — mostly, but not exclusively, in German.
 Here are some results of my (not too serious) lyrical ambitions.